kwingfi24/Engineering_4_Notebook/README.md

 N/A

 ### Reflection
-This was pretty simple to do, but there were new thing added.
-Both strings and loops were added, hence the name.......
+This was pretty simple to do, but there were new things added.
+I learned about strings and loops mostly through [this website](https://www.w3schools.com/python/python_for_loops.asp).
+It walked through different steps and how you can change it to get different outcomes.
+This will be helpful for the MSP Challenge coming up.

 ## MSP_Challenge
 ### Assignment Description